Frequently Asked Questions

 - Step 2: Obtain liability insurance.

 - Join FOAM as a guide member.
 FOAM offers a group liability insurance policy.
-See the Applications page.
+See the Membership page.

 - Apply for liability insurance and obtain an certificate of insurance.